yossicohn/tekton-pipelines/Part-1-pipelines/simple-example/README.md

-# Tekton Pipeline - Simple Example
+# Part 1 Tekton Pipeline - Simple Example

 This is an example of defining the proper resources for the Tekton Pipelines.
 In this example you will have a single task **add-task** used twice in the pipeline.